tedlee21/TheraPet/README.md

 I've always loved video games and have keen interest in making my own as well, so this project will be meaningful to me in more ways than one.

+## User Stories

+- As a user, I want to be able to set my name, age and Birthday to my profile
+- As a user, I want to be able to select the type of pet I want
+- As a user, I want to be able to name my pet
+- As a user, I want to be able to navigate between menus of what I want to do with my pet
+- As a user, I want to be able to play with my pet
+- As a user, I want to be able to feed my pet
+- As a user, I want to be able to clean my pet's waste
+- As a user, I want to be able to view feedback messages based on my actions
+- As a user, I want to be able to select what mood I am in when prompted by my pet
+- As a user, I want to be able to view a nice message tailored to my mood
+- As a user, I want to be able to save a birthday message to my saved messages (multiple Xs to Y)
+- As a user, I want to be able to say goodbye to my pet and close the application